Get Ready. Get Set. Go Get Some Golem!

 2. Follow the Directions of the Local Authorities

 One report by Security at The Sea Ranch Chapel noted a man sitting on the property with a cell phone.
-However, occurring at the same time was wedding ceremony about to begin.
+However, occurring at the same time was a wedding ceremony about to begin.
 The gentleman reported he was just passing through while keeping an eye on three boys who were walking around the site playing Pokemon.
 After they were informed it was a private ceremony, they left.

 3. Beware of Safety Hazards